The League’s exclusive public sculpture program, presented in partnership with the New York City Department of Parks and Recreation.

 To view and download the full program prospectus, click here.

 Works in Public uses an open application process.
-Selected artists must commit to attending The League full time during their participation in the program.
-Your application's success is based on the strength of your proposed concept and portfolio; artists working in all media are invited to apply.
+Selected artists must commit to taking classes at The League during their participation in the program.
+A successful application is based on the strength of the proposed concept and portfolio.
+Artists working in all media are invited to apply.

-Two-Year Course: Starting in the Fall of 2022, the first year will be dedicated to seminars on the history and contemporary understanding of public sculpture, the study of sculptural concepts, proposal and presentation methods, site analysis, fabrication processes, engineering, and studio visits.
+Two-Year Course: Starting in the Fall of 2023, the first year will be dedicated to seminars on the history and contemporary understanding of public sculpture, the study of sculptural concepts, proposal and presentation methods, site analysis, fabrication processes, engineering, and studio visits.
 This year culminates in the creation of a proposal for a full-scale public artwork.
-The second year will be dedicated to the fabrication process of selected proposals, culminating in the installation of the artwork in Riverside Park for a one-year public exhibition in the Summer of 2024.
-The course will offer biweekly seminars, welcoming guest lecturers and critics.
+The second year will be dedicated to the fabrication process of selected proposals, culminating in the installation of the artwork in Riverside Park for a one-year public exhibition in the Summer of 2025.
+The course will offer weekly seminars, guest lecturers, and critics.
 It will include visits to public art sites and artists’ studios, discussions, recommended readings, assignments, and consultations.

 Fabricators are selected based on the unique requirements of each proposal.

-We gratefully acknowledge leadership support for Works in Public from The Harry Feinberg Family Foundation.
+We gratefully acknowledge leadership support for Works in Public from The Harry Feinberg Family Foundation and John Padgett.
 Works in Public is also made possible with the major support of Dr. Lawrence Spielberger & Dr. Greta Spanierman Family Foundation, Ludmila Schwartzenberg Bidwell, Susan Dryfoos and Kathleen H. Seidel.
 Additional support is also provided by the Brigitte and William Crovello Foundation Inc.

 For more information, email wip@artstudentsleague.org.
 To support the program, please email Elizabeth Kingman at ekingman@artstudentsleague.org.